Robert Jankel

 Robert Jankel (1 January 1938 – 25 May 2005) was a British designer of limousines, armoured cars, and other speciality vehicles.
 He also founded the automotive company Panther Westwinds.

 Early life

 Born in London on 1st January 1938, Jankel was educated at St Paul's School, he enjoyed sport especially rowing.
-He left there and began to study engineering at Chelsea College.
+He studied engineering at Chelsea College.

 Jankel built his first car in 1954: he rebuilt and customised a wrecked Austin 7.
 After an unsuccessful attempt at selling cars, he agreed to join the family fashion business, Goldenfields.
 During his time as a fashion designer, he still worked on cars, including a classic 1930 Rolls-Royce, which he completely rebuilt in 1970.
 On a trip to Spain, a bullfighter offered Jankel £10,000 for the Rolls-Royce.
 It was this sale that inspired Jankel to found an automobile company.